St. Rose High School: History

-Students hail from over 40 sending districts across Monmouth and Ocean counties.

-The average SAT score for students is 1190, with an average ACT score of 27.
-The average GPA is 3.74, and approximately 92% of graduates pursue four-year college degrees.

 Academics

 St. Rose High School offers a college preparatory curriculum accredited by AdvancED and the Middle States Association of Colleges and Schools.
 The school provides a range of Advanced Placement (AP) and honors-level courses in subjects including English, mathematics, science, social studies, and world languages.

 In addition to traditional coursework, the school encourages individualized instruction and student achievement through small class sizes, with a student–teacher ratio of 9.8:1.
-According to the NCES, total enrollment as of 2021–22 was 382 students.

-Standardized test performance is strong, with SAT and ACT scores above the national average; 99% of graduates pursue post-secondary education, and the school emphasizes college counseling and scholarship support.
+Standardized test scores at St. Rose High School are above the 2023 national averages of 1028 for the SAT and 19.5 for the ACT.
+The average SAT score for St. Rose students is 1190, and the average ACT score is 27.
+The average GPA is 3.74, and approximately 92% of graduates pursue four-year college degrees.
+99% of graduates pursue post-secondary education, and the school emphasizes college counseling and scholarship support.

 Extracurricular activities

-St. Rose High School offers a variety of extracurricular clubs and activities that promote student engagement beyond the classroom.
-Students participate in organizations such as student government, National Honor Society, Campus Ministry, Model United Nations, and service-learning clubs.
+St. Rose High School offers extracurricular clubs and activities beyond the classroom as well.
+Students participate in organizations such as the student government, National Honor Society, Campus Ministry, Model United Nations, and service-learning clubs.

-The school also has a strong tradition in the performing arts, with student opportunities in choir, drama productions, and visual arts showcases.
+The school also has a tradition in the performing arts, with student opportunities in choir, drama productions, and visual arts showcases.
 Publications include the school newspaper, literary magazine, and a yearbook that documents student life throughout the year.

 Athletics are an important component of student life, with participation in the Shore Conference under the New Jersey State Interscholastic Athletic Association (NJSIAA).